-The Kingsbridge Historical Society was founded in 1949.
+The Kingsbridge Historical Society is 501(c)(3) charity that was founded in 1949.
 It was the first, and is the oldest, local historical society in the Bronx.
 The society’s focus is on the history of the greater Kingsbridge area, located in the north-west Bronx.
 The society’s name is derived from the historic King’s Bridge and its environs, which include present-day Riverdale, Kingsbridge, Spuyten Duyvil, Marble Hill, Inwood, Van Cortlandt, and Fieldston.

 It is comprised of members interested in all aspects of local history and has an archive of photos, maps, books and other items that document this area that is rich in history.